Skip to content

 How?
 When?

 Contact each bank or building society that you have cards, loans and bank accounts with.
 Don't forget the kids’ accounts.
 It’s important to update HMRC, even if your employer has your new address and you pay tax through PAYE.
 Keeping HMRC informed will update your Income Tax, Tax Credits, Child Benefits, Child Trust Fund, National Insurance Contributions and student loan repayments.
 You can do this via the secure portal at gov.uk.
-You should do this before you move.
+You should do this before moving home.
 Otherwise your bank could send important financial information to your old address (and that could leave you open to financial fraud if the wrong person knows your bank details).
 Tell HMRC before you move too - and let them know when they can contact you at your new address.

 GP and health services